 Terminate

-We often shuttled back and forth among The Phillipines, Vietnam, and Japan, so it usually took 6 to 10 days before we finally returned to Travis.
+We often shuttled back and forth among The Phillippines, Vietnam, and Japan, so it usually took 6 to 10 days before we finally returned to Travis.
 During our 16-hour crew day we crossed up to 8 time zones, so after a few days of this we were pretty jet-lagged.
+That last leg from Yokota to Travis via NOPAC-1 at mach .767 was a long one.

 Not all our cargo was classified Combat Essential--cigarettes for example.
 Ships brought cigarettes to the port at Subic Bay, Phillippines and trucks brought them to the big Base Exchange at Clark Air Base.
 But the cigarette trucks were hijacked so frequently that road transportation was abandoned.
 Once I carried a C-141 full of cigarettes from Cubi Point Naval Air Station (at Subic Bay) to Clark.
 It's just 50 miles and I barely had time to get the gear up and down!